JasonLovesDoggo/gopen/README.md

 ## Credits

-This project was inspired by the Rust [open](https://github.com/Byron/open-rs) crate.
+This project was inspired by the Rust [open-rs](https://github.com/Byron/open-rs) crate and [this](https://stackoverflow.com/questions/39320371/how-start-web-server-to-open-page-in-browser-in-golang) stack overflow post